BOOST-Creative/docker-server-setup-caddy/readme.md

 ## BOOST setup script for Debian / Ubuntu servers

 Run as root on a fresh installation.
 This is a specific setup for our org.
-If you want a neutral setup, check [henrygd/docker-server-setup](https://github.com/henrygd/docker-server-setup).

 ```bash
 curl -s https://raw.githubusercontent.com/BOOST-Creative/docker-server-setup-caddy/main/setup.sh > setup.sh && chmod +x ./setup.sh && ./setup.sh